 The main challenge with recognition was that it was difficult to distinguish between, say, advertisements and the main text on the magazine pages.
 Some pages have two articles on them.
 The OCR software blended everything together.
 I am writing about classification as an attempt to perform this separation.

 For vector search, it was necessary to split the text into sentences.
 To do this, sentences needed to be composed of words, sometimes separated by a hyphen.
-Overall, OpenAI handles this quite well, but it’s often not feasible to use it either because it’s not free.
-The simplest way to split into sentences involves regular concatenation of words that have a hyphen at the end of a line with the first word of the next line, as well as using an NLP library for sentence segmentation:
+Overall, OpenAI handles this quite well, but it’s often not feasible to use it because it’s not free.
+The simplest way to split text into sentences involves regular concatenation of words that have a hyphen at the end of a line with the first word of the next line, as well as using an NLP library for sentence segmentation:

 import os